foriequal0/update-apt-sources-list-d/README.md

 # update-apt-sources-list-d

-Enables and updates `/etc/apt/sources.list.d/*` source entries.
+Enables and updates `/etc/apt/sources.list.d/*.sources` source entries.

-1. Enables `# disabled on upgrade` PPA sources.
+1. Enables `Enabled: no` PPA sources.

-2. Updates PPA sources that pointing old dists.
+2. Updates PPA sources that is pointing old dists.

    Such as from `xenial`, `zesty` to more recent one such as `eoan`, `focal`.